Lilith-In-Starlight/Moloch/README.md

 ## License
 The MIT license only applies to the source code.
 The visual assets are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Licenses for the sound effects are stated in AUDIO-LICENSES.md.

+## Help, I'm having this weird issue on Mac
+So, since apple sucks, it'll flag apps downloaded form the internet with an extended attribute so it can ask you if you trust the file you're about to run.
+And then fail to ask you if you want to run it.
+Simply run `xattr -cr [path to moloch]` in the command line and that should do the trick.